izzyrscl/izzyrscl/README.md

 # 👨‍💻 About Me:
 👷️ I am a Civil Structural Engineer currently building a new public transport system in Sydney Australia.<br/><br/>
-🌱 I've always been passionate about learning to code and have recently started to hold myself accountable towards achieving this goal.
+🌱 I've always been passionate about learning to code and have recently started to hold myself accountable towards achieving this goal.<br/><br/>
 ⚡I started this journey in November 2022.
 My current tech stack is only HTML & CSS.
-However, I aim to learn SCSS, JavaScript, React, React Native, Three.js, WebGL, Python & C#.
+However, I aim to learn SCSS, JavaScript, React, React Native, Three.js, WebGL, Python & C#.<br/><br/>
 💬In doing so, I want to make modern, responsive and interactive websites and apps that help solve everyday problems.